run-ai/docs/infrastructure-procedures/runai-system-monitoring.md

          key: password
 ```

-Save and exit the editor.
+3. Save and exit the editor.
 The configuration is automatically reloaded.

-### Third-party alert destinations
+### Third party alert destinations

 Prometheus AlertManager provides a structured way to connect to alert-management systems.
 There are built-in plugins for popular systems such as PagerDuty and OpsGenie, including a generic Webhook.

 #### Example: Integrating Run:ai with a Webhook

 1. Use [webhook.site](https://webhook.site/) to get a unique URL.
-1. Use the upgrade cluster instructions to modify the values file:
+2. Use the upgrade cluster instructions to modify the values file:
-    Edit the values file to add the following, and replace `<WEB-HOOK-URL>` with the URL from [webhook.site](http://webhook.site).
+Edit the values file to add the following, and replace `<WEB-HOOK-URL>` with the URL from [webhook.site](http://webhook.site):

 ``` yaml
 codekube-prometheus-stack: